Q. How can you help me?

-An adoption plan is a loving, selfless choice that some birth families make for their child when they do not feel prepared to parent a child at this time in their life for one reason or another.
-It is a loving choice that you and your child can live with.
-It helps to ensure that your child has the safe and stable home you want for them.
+An adoption plan is a loving, selfless parenting plan that some birth families make when they do not feel prepared to parent at this time in their life.
+It is a loving choice with which both you and your child can live.
+It helps ensure your child has the safe and stable home you want for them.

 Q. What is open adoption?

-Open adoption is an adoption where full identifying information has been shared between the birth family and adoptive families (like last names, addresses and telephone numbers), the parties have personal contact with one another before the baby is born, and they have the option to continue with personal contact after the child is placed with the adoptive family.
+Open adoption is an adoption where full identifying information has been shared between the birth family and adoptive families (last names, addresses and telephone numbers).
+The parties have personal contact with one another before the baby is born, and they have the option to continue with personal contact after the child is placed with the adoptive family.
 Open adoption varies from one case to another based on the degree of openness the birth and adoptive parents want to share.

 Q. What is semi-open adoption?